-SAN JOSE, California – On Wednesday, San Jose music teacher was charged with repeatedly molesting 2 female students over a period of years, starting when each of them was 13, police say.
+SAN JOSE, California – On Wednesday, a San Jose music teacher was charged with repeatedly molesting 2 female students over a period of years.
+The incidents started when each of them was 13, police say.

-Samuel Neipp, 34, of Gilroy, was arrested on suspicion of lewd and lascivious acts with a minor under 14 years of age (13 at that time), possession of child pornography, oral copulation, and extortion and booked into the Santa Clara County Jail.
+Police arrested Samuel Neipp, 34, of Gilroy, on suspicion of lewd and lascivious acts with a minor under 14 years of age (13 at that time), possession of child pornography, oral copulation, and extortion and booked into the Santa Clara County Jail.

-He faces a maximum punishment of more than 100 years to life in state prison if he is convicted, prosecutor Michel Amaral said Wednesday outside court.
+He faces a maximum punishment of more than 100 years to life in state prison, prosecutor Michel Amaral said Wednesday.

 Neipp’s attorney, Sam Polverino, argued he was not a flight risk.
 Neipp did not speak.

-The accusations appeared recently after Neipp allegedly threatened to post nude photos online of one of his victims, now 16, Amaral said.
+The accusations appeared recently after Neipp allegedly threatened to post nude photos online of one of his victims.
+That victim is now 16, Amaral said.
 The girl has accused him of molesting her for about three years.

-The other victim, now 20, came forward after he had been arrested.
+The other victim, now 20, came forward after the arrest.
 She said the abuse went on for 2 years.

 Amaral said police suspect there could be other victims and encouraged them to come forward.